-Ipoh is the perfect off-beat destination to add to your Malaysia itinerary.
-Whether you want to break up your journey between Kuala Lumpur and Penang or just looking for an escape from the tourist hordes, this Ipoh travel guide will show you the most fun things to do in Ipoh Malaysia to help you plan your itinerary!
+Ipoh is the perfect off-beat destination to add to your Malaysia itinerary!
+So, whether you want to break up your journey between Kuala Lumpur and Penang or just looking for an underrated weekend getaway in Malaysia, this Ipoh travel guide will show you 10 best things to do in Ipoh Malaysia!

 HOW TO GET TO IPOH MALAYSIA?

 Trains are available from Kuala Lumpur to Ipoh, usually taking about 3 hours.
-You can get tickets on Easybook which cost about RM 40 (US$ 10).
+You can get tickets on Easybook which cost about US$ 9.
 The train station is located less than 5 minutes from Ipoh Old Town.

 Scoot Airlines and Air Asia have flights from Singapore to Ipoh.
 Tickets for both airlines cost about US$ 60 one way without checked luggage.
 You can also get flights from Johor Bahru to Ipoh through Air Asia.